Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/README.md

-# Reddit-Grammaticality-Analysis
+# For-Reddit-Grammaticality-Analysis
-This is Camryn's term project for Data Science for Linguists.
+This is Camryn Simons's term project for Data Science for Linguists 2023.
+This project analyzes the grammaticality of various posts on the website, Reddit.